 Children are happy and settle well in a safe and inclusive environment.
-They make steady progress in a short time with the childminder.
-She is beginning to observe children's achievements and uses some of this information to plan activities around their learning.
-Assessments are in the early stages.
+They make steady progress and the childminder is beginning to plan and observe activities for the children.
 She is developing positive partnerships with parents and carers and she keeps them informed about what their children are doing.
-She is beginning to recognise areas for development; however, self-evaluation is not effective to fully monitor the service.
+She is beginning to recognise her areas for development.
+However, self-evaluation is not effective to fully monitor the service and links with the local schools are in the early stages.